Series in progress.

 Click HERE for installation view.

-This project is made possible by the support of Canada Council for the Arts (Project Grants for Visual Artists) and the Bemis Center for Contemporary Arts Residency Program.
+This project is made possible by the support of Canada Council for the Arts (Research and Creation Grant).